jp4g/nocom-v1/packages/liquidator/README.md

 ## How to deploy the tee
 Prerequisite - sandbox must be run
-1. Host the aztec sandbox
+1. Host the aztec sandbox and set up the network
 ```
 # IN ANOTHER TERMINAL
 aztec start --sandbox
+# IN WORKING TERMINAL (won't be blocked)
+# assumes you're in ../contracts from where this README.md is located
+bun run deploy -p
 ```
 2. Host an ngrok tunnel to the sandbox
 ```